KaminariOS/napy/README.md

 ## What it does

-The example CLI, `python-uvx-example`, is a simple application built with Typer that greets a user.
+The example CLI, `napy`, is a simple application built with Typer that greets a user.
 It demonstrates how `uvx` can execute Python scripts hosted on GitHub without needing to clone the repository locally first.

 ## Prerequisites